HDO-PRO/hdoplus-clone/README.md

 ---

-### Is HDO Box Plus Safe?
+### Is HDO Plus Safe?

-Yes, HDO Box Plus is **safe** when downloaded from trusted sources.
+Yes, HDO Plus is **safe** when downloaded from trusted sources.
 For extra privacy, use a VPN and keep your antivirus updated.

 ---

 ### Conclusion

-With HDO Box Plus, enjoy a vast library, HD streaming, and cross-platform support. **Download HDO Box Plus today** and elevate your streaming experience!
+With HDO Plus, enjoy a vast library, HD streaming, and cross-platform support. **Download HDO Plus today** and elevate your streaming experience!

-**Please note:** HDO Box Plus is completely different from HDO Pro and is not connected to it in any way.
+**Please note:** HDO Plus is completely different from HDO Pro and is not connected to it in any way.